sweattep/ancient_quotes/README.md

 >To you, God, in Tziyon, silence is praise; and vows to you are to be fulfilled

 >Be careful; turn away from wrongdoing; for because of this, you have been tested by affliction

+>At that time Michael, the great prince who stands watch over your people, will rise up.
+There will be a time of distress, the likes of which will not have occurred from the beginning of nations until that time.
+But at that time your people—everyone whose name is found written in the book—will be delivered.
+And many who sleep in the dust of the earth will awake, some to everlasting life, but others to shame and everlasting contempt.
+Then the wise will shine like the brightness of the heavens, and those who lead many to righteousness will shine like the stars forever and ever.